Tag: pen and ink

 Chapter page detail, collage of photograph and found graphic packaging-© 2015 Michael Hill

-More visual developments and an update on progress will be posted on this blog in around a month’s time as I bring this chapter to completion and start moving towards Japan as the setting of the next chapter.
-In the meantime, for a continuing visual history record and time-line overview of this project that covers all four issues, you can read the BLOTTING PAPER production reports on the following posts:
+More developments and an update on progress will be posted on this blog in around a month’s time.
+After I bring this chapter to completion we move to Japan, the setting for the next chapter.

 Ink stain on paper-© 2014 Michael Hill